All Products

 If the code execution returns the message Using low_cpu_mem_usage=True or a device_map requires Accelerate: pip install accelerate, follow the prompt to run pip install accelerate to install the dependency library.

-Deploy and call a model service
+Deploy and call the model service

-Deploy a model service
+Deploy the model service

 2. In the Billing Notification message, click OK.

 The system automatically navigates to the deployment task page.
-When the Status is Running, the service is deployed successfully.
+When Status is Running, the service is deployed successfully.

-Call a model service
+Call the model service

 1. Obtain the endpoint and token of the model service.